Skellingthorpe: History

 During the 1915–1918 aerial bombardment of Britain by German Zeppelins 14 bombs damaged an engine shed and a railway track at Skellingthorpe on the night of 12/13 April 1918.

 A war memorial in the church grounds shows that the village lost 19 men during the Great War, and a further five during the Second World War.

 In 1948 there was a proposal to develop RAF Skellingthorpe into a civil airport, but it came to naught.

-On 15 July 1949 an RAF bomber from Waddington crashed near Skellingthorpe.
+On 15 July 1949 an RAF bomber of 61 Squadron from Waddington crashed near Jerusalem Road, Skellingthorpe.

 Electricity and running water came in the 1930s.
 Before this, houses shared pumps that tapped underground wells.
 The first street lights were erected in 1956–57.
 Main drainage came in 1964.

 By 1971, Skellingthorpe's population had risen steadily to 2,593.
 This was more than three times what had been just forty years earlier, and thirteen times what it had been in 1801.

 A village hall had been built in 1928.
 By the 1970s this was judged too small.
 In 1973 a larger Community Centre and Youth Hall were built on the site of the railway station.

 In 1986 the BBC Domesday Reloaded project captured a snapshot of the village.
 Among the village curiosities was an antiquated post-box that still bore the initials of King George VI, despite that monarch having been dead 34 years by that time.

 On 26 July 2010 there was an explosion at a bone-meal factory.
 A second fire at the same plant occurred in the early hours of 16 August 2011.

 In July 2015 an event was held in the village to commemorate an incident in 1944 when a Lancaster Bomber that had taken off from RAF Skellingthorpe was shot down over the French village of La Chapelle-Thecle.
 Six crewmembers died in the incident, and the villagers of La Chapelle-Thecle defied Nazi occupation to lay flowers on the bodies of the airmen.

 A slaughterhouse in Skellingthorpe has been the site of a number of small, and peaceful, demonstrations against the treatment of cattle being transported to the premises.
-The vigils - called ‘Cow Save’ - were organised by the Boston and Skegness Vegans and Vegetarians Group, and occurred in 2016 and 2017, aiming to highlight what they perceived as the animals’ distress before being slaughtered.
+The vigils – called ‘Cow Save’ – were organised by the Boston and Skegness Vegans and Vegetarians Group, and occurred in 2016 and 2017, aiming to highlight what they perceived as the animals’ distress before being slaughtered.
 Some of the demonstrators requested that the transporting lorries be allowed to stop for three minutes so that the animals could be wished a dignified ‘goodbye’.

 Transport

 Rail

-The Great Northern Railway line between Lincoln and Saxilby followed the route of the Fossdyke and skirted Skellingthorpe.

-Later the Lancashire, Derbyshire and East Coast Railway passed through the village, and line was built in 1897.
-The station was closed to passengers in 1955, although the line continued to carry freight until 1979.
-The route of the line is now a cycle path on a National Cycle Route.
+Skellingthorpe has been served in the past by two different stations on two different lines.
+Neither station is now in service.